A Guide to Seed Storage and Treatment

-Ensure all equipment being used to store, load or treat grain is clean from any grain residues.
-Old grain is a breeding haven for grain storage insects and is one of the most frequent ways storage insects infect newly stored seed.
+Ensure that the equipment you are using to load or treat your grain, and the storage you are using is clean from any old grain.
+This old grain is a breeding haven for grain storage insects and is one of the most frequent ways storage insects infect newly stored seed.

 Grain Sample Quality and Seed Treatment Options

-When selecting the right seed treatment, factor in potential seed-borne, soil-borne and foliar diseases that pose a threat to your area.
-Consider the seed variety you are treating as different varieties have different resistances to diseases.
-Keep in mind seed-borne diseases such as loose and covered smut can only be suppressed or controlled with seed treatment, meaning there is no control method as a foliar if the disease expresses itself in crop.
+When choosing which treatment is correct for your grain, factor in potential seed-borne, soil-borne and foliar diseases that pose a threat to your area and also to the seed variety that you are treating, as different varieties have different resistances to diseases.
+Keep in mind that seed-borne diseases such as loose and covered smut can only be suppressed or controlled with a seed treatment, meaning there is no control method as a foliar if the disease expresses itself in crop.

 The Smart Agro